 Upon receipt of your letter, we will determine whether or not it meets our guidelines and Program Goals.
 If it does not, you will be immediately notified in writing.
 If your Letter of Inquiry does meet our requirements, it will be reviewed by staff within 14 days of receipt.
 If accepted to proceed to the next stage of review, a Grants Manager will send you an application package as well as a timeline for your submission of the grant proposal.

-The Foundation's next Distribution Committee meeting is scheduled for December 1, 2015.
-All of the proposals for the December meeting have been requested.
-Letters of Inquiry received on or before December 31, 2015 and accepted for submission of a full proposal will be considered at the March 2016 meeting.
-Agencies submitting Letters of Inquiry received in the two weeks prior to the deadline dates may have less time to complete a proposal if a proposal is requested by the Foundation.
+The Foundation's next Distribution Committee meeting is scheduled for June 7, 2017.
+All of the proposals for the June meeting have been requested.
+Letters of Inquiry received on or before July 21, 2017 and accepted for submission of a full proposal will be considered at the September 2017 meeting.
+Agencies submitting Letters of Inquiry for the September 2017 meeting which are received in the two weeks prior to the deadline date may have less time to complete a proposal if a proposal is requested by the Foundation.

 Autism Research Brief